pascal-giguere/advent-of-code-2022/README.md

 # Advent of Code 2022

-TypeScript solutions for the Advent of Code 2022 puzzles
+TypeScript solutions for the Advent of Code 2022 puzzles.

 https://adventofcode.com/2022/

+Solutions favor readability and maintainability over performance.

 ## How to run